 In Spring, this species used migrate to more lofty mountains areas where they used to mate.
 Offspring was born in May.
 In winter, they used to migrate to places that are less covered in snow.

 Definite extinction causes of Pyrenean ibex are largely unknown; but there are several hypotheses that float around – such as continuous hunting, their inability to compete with other livestock for food, diseases and infections caught from domestic animals and climate conditions.

 Rivalry with domestic animals played a part in their extinction.
 They used to share a lot of their range with sheep, horses and domestic goats, mainly during summer days.
 It led to overgrazing and interspecific competition.

 Pyrenean ibex were found in large numbers in the Pyrenees region, but the count gradually went down in the 19th and 20th centuries because of continuous hunting.
 In the latter half of the 20th century, small number of individuals survived in Ordesa National Park in Spanish Central Pyrenees.

 In 1950s and 1960s, the global conservation program was brought in by introducing national game reserves and refuges to save ibex stocks.
-In 1973, the Pyrenean ibex was declared protected.
+In 1973, the Pyrenean ibex was declared protected, check out this great site .
 A management plan to save this subspecies was put into place in 1993 when just ten individuals remained.